OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 ## Storing and accessing data

-Within a custom function (or within any other part of an add-in), you can store and access data by using the `Office.storage` object. `Office.storage` is a persistent, unencrypted, key-value storage system that provides an alternative to [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), which cannot be used within custom functions. `Office.storage` offers 10 MB of data per domain.
+Within a custom function (or within any other part of an add-in), you can store and access data by using the `Office.storage` object. `Storage` is a persistent, unencrypted, key-value storage system that provides an alternative to [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), which cannot be used within custom functions. `Storage` offers 10 MB of data per domain.
 Domains can be shared by more than one add-in.

-`Office.storage` is intended as a shared storage solution, meaning multiple parts of an add-in are able to access the same data.
-For example, tokens for user authentication may be stored in `Office.storage` because it can be accessed by both a custom function and add-in UI elements such as a task pane.
-Similarly, if two add-ins share the same domain (e.g. www.contoso.com/addin1, www.contoso.com/addin2), they are also permitted to share information back and forth through `Office.storage`.
-Note that add-ins which have different subdomains will have different instances of `Office.storage` (e.g. subdomain.contoso.com/addin1, differentsubdomain.contoso.com/addin2).
+`Storage` is intended as a shared storage solution, meaning multiple parts of an add-in are able to access the same data.
+For example, tokens for user authentication may be stored in `storage` because it can be accessed by both a custom function and add-in UI elements such as a task pane.
+Similarly, if two add-ins share the same domain (e.g. www.contoso.com/addin1, www.contoso.com/addin2), they are also permitted to share information back and forth through `storage`.
+Note that add-ins which have different subdomains will have different instances of `storage` (e.g. subdomain.contoso.com/addin1, differentsubdomain.contoso.com/addin2).

-Because `Office.storage` can be a shared location, it is important to realize that it is possible to override key-value pairs.
+Because `storage` can be a shared location, it is important to realize that it is possible to override key-value pairs.

-The following methods are available on the `Office.storage` object:
+The following methods are available on the `storage` object:

  - `getItem`
  - `getItems`
  - `setItem`